 The Christmas Market (Weihnachtsmarkt) phenomenon is closely linked to German culture.
-So, if you want to see the most authentic holidays fairs, head to Nuremberg, Hamburg, Munich or Cologne and marvel incredible cozy huts full of delicious goodies.
+So, if you want to see the most authentic holiday fairs, head to Nuremberg, Hamburg, Frankfurt, Baden-Baden, or Cologne and marvel at incredible cozy huts full of delicious goodies.
 Of course, there are thousands of Christmas markets in Germany, almost in every village.
 So if you happen to travel here before the holidays, you can check the busiest and most popular of them, as well as the small and secluded ones.

-Am Dom Markt in Cologne takes place at the foot of the famous Gothic Cathedral, a UNESCO World Heritage site and the city's iconic landmark.
+Am Dom Markt in Cologne, or Cologne Cathedral Christmas Market, takes place at the foot of the famous Gothic Cathedral, a UNESCO World Heritage site, and the city's iconic landmark.
 A large Christmas tree decorated with red ribbons and lights is towering over 160 market stands, spreading delicious smells of spices and lively Christmas tunes.
-Cologne’s Christmas market is one of the most popular in the country attracting millions of tourists.
+The city also hosts several other Christmas markets—Old Town Christmas Market (Alter Markt), Angel's Christmas Market (Markt der Engel) on the Neumarkt, Harbour Christmas Market (Hafen Weinahtsmarkt)—each with its own twist and special atmosphere.
+Cologne’s Christmas markets are some of the most popular in the country attracting millions of tourists.

 Trier Christmas Market is one of the most romantic fairs set up in front of the charming Trier Cathedral.
 Over 90 beautiful wooden booths sell decorations, wooden toys, ceramics, candles, hand-blown glass, and other crafts.
 Don't leave the market without trying bratwurst and potato pancakes.

-Christkindlesmarkt in Nuremberg is what comes to mind when people think of a traditional Christmas market.
+Christkindlesmarkt in Nuremberg, or Nürnberger Christkindlesmarkt in German, is what comes to mind when people think of a traditional Christmas market.
 One of the largest in the country, it dates back to the 17th century.
 The most prominent local tradition is the Christkind.
-Every two years a blond teenage girl is chosen to open the market.
-Wearing a golden crown and a white robe, she addresses the Christkindlesmarkt from the balcony of the Church of Our Lady with a prologue.
+Every two years, a blond teenage girl is chosen to open the market.
+Wearing a golden crown and a white robe, she addresses Christkindlesmarkt from the Church of Our Lady's balcony with a prologue.
 The market opens with Advent and lasts until Christmas Eve.